Mark Parsons: Portland Thorns

 On 5 October 2015, Parsons accepted the position as head coach of Portland Thorns FC.

 He led a new-look team through a 12-game undefeated streak (a team record) from the beginning of the 2016 season.
 The team finished as the regular season champions, winning the NWSL Shield, but fell to the Western New York Flash in the Thorns' first-ever home playoff match on 2 October 2016.

 The Thorns repeated in securing a home playoff match in the 2017 season despite suffering numerous injuries to the first XI throughout the season, including the long-term absence of star Tobin Heath from a back injury.
 After beating the Orlando Pride 4–1 in the semifinal, the Thorns won the NWSL championship by defeating the North Carolina Courage 1–0 in the final.

 In March 2020 Parsons signed a new multi-year contract with Portland.

 In 2021 Parsons led the Thorns to the NWSL Shield for the second time.
 In addition, the team also won the NWSL Challenge Cup, beating NJ/NY Gotham FC in the final, and the Women's International Champions Cup, beating Olympique Lyonnais in the final.
 The team also set the NWSL single-season record for shutouts, with 13 out of 24 games played.

 Overall, Thorns FC under Parsons made the playoffs all five seasons, won two NWSL Shields and one NWSL Championship, and scored 182 goals, more than any other NWSL team in that time.

 Netherlands

 On 20 May 2021, the KNVB announced that Parsons would succeed Sarina Wiegman as head coach of the Netherlands women's national football team after the conclusion of the 2020 Summer Olympics; he continued to coach the Portland Thorns until November 2021 after the season finished, when the position was taken over by Rhian Wilkinson.

 On 10 August 2022, Parsons' contract with KNVB was terminated by mutual consent, after the Netherlands team failed in the defence of their 2017 title in the UEFA Women's Euro 2022 competition.

-Return to Washington Spirit
+Return to the Spirit

 On 21 November 2022, Parsons was announced as the head coach for the Washington Spirit, succeeding Kris Ward as head coach and Albertin Montoya as interim head coach.

 At the conclusion of the 2023 NWSL season the Spirit announced Parsons will not return as head coach.